Uniqueness, Spatial Mixing, and Approximation for Ferromagnetic 2-Spin Systems: Introduction

-From the computational complexity point of view, we would like to get FPTAS for the partition function, which requires a condition called strong spatial mixing (SSM).
-It is stronger than the spatial mixing in Theorem \ref{thm:mixing} by imposing arbitrary partial configurations.
-We are able to prove SSM under the fractional uniqueness condition for the range of $\beta\leq 1$.
+From the computational complexity point of view, we would like to get an FPTAS for the partition function, which requires a condition called strong spatial mixing (SSM).
+It is stronger than the spatial mixing established in Theorem \ref{thm:mixing} by imposing arbitrary partial configurations.
+We are able to prove SSM with $\lambda<\critL$ in the range of $\beta\leq 1$.
 Indeed, if $\beta\leq 1$, then the two versions of spatial mixing are equivalent.
 Let $I$ be an interval of the form $[\lambda_1,\lambda_2]$ or $(\lambda_1,\lambda_2]$.
 We consider the following problem.

-\prob{\Spin{\beta}{\gamma}{I}} {A graph $G=(V,E)$ and a mapping $\pi:V\to\mathbb{R}^+$, such that $\pi(v)\in I$ for any $v\in V$.} {$Z_{\beta,\gamma,\pi}(G)$.}
+\prob{\Spin{\beta}{\gamma}{I}}{A graph $G=(V,E)$ and a mapping $\pi:V\to\mathbb{R}^+$, such that $\pi(v)\in I$ for any $v\in V$.}{$Z_{\beta,\gamma,\pi}(G)$.}

 Then we have the following theorem.